openbaton/docs/docs/nfvo-how-to-use-gui.md

 ![VNF Record Information][VNFRecordInformation]

 ## Event
-The Events are sent by the Orchestrator to the specific **EndPoint** where an external component is listening to be advise when the Orchestrator change the STATE of a particular **virtualNetworkFunctionId** or **networkServiceId**
+The Events are sent by the Orchestrator to the specific **EndPoint** where an external component is listening to be aware when the Orchestrator changes the STATE of a particular **virtualNetworkFunctionId** or **networkServiceId**

 To add a new Event just click the button "Create event" and will be shown the form as follow: